rp-/just-kube-api/README.md

 kube-system       Active   53s
 ```

-To stop the control plane again, just interrupt the `go run command`
+To stop the control plane again, just interrupt the `go run ...` command.